Lin20/BinaryMeshFitting/README.md

 ![Massive Generation 2](https://i.imgur.com/O7CFm0o.png)

 ## Technical Details
 This project uses a unique approach to extracting a mesh.
-Rather than rely on a density field or hermite data, the project works off of binary data and processes it to form a smooth surface.
+Rather than rely on a density field or hermite data, the it works off of binary data and processes it to form a smooth surface.
 This has numerous advantages, like reduced memory usage, compression, cache friendliness and more.

-The technique used to process mesh is known as dual/primal mesh optimization, or "dual of the dual operator" and was first described by Yutaka Ohtakey and Alexander G. Belyaev in *Dual/Primal Mesh Optimization for Polygonized Implicit Surfaces*.
-While their method uses marching cubes to extract a base mesh and an implicit function for refinement, Gregory Nielson later published a paper showing the same idea applied to binary mesh.
-Even in a small number of iterations, the mesh converges to the true surface.
+The technique used to process mesh is known as dual/primal mesh optimization, or the "dual of the dual operator", which was first described by Yutaka Ohtakey and Alexander G. Belyaev in *Dual/Primal Mesh Optimization for Polygonized Implicit Surfaces*.
+While their method uses marching cubes to extract a base mesh and an implicit function for refinement, Gregory Nielson later published a paper showing the same idea applied to a binary mesh in a cellular structure.
+Even after a small number of iterations, the mesh converges to the true surface.

 While sharp features are lost with plain smoothing, passing in gradients allows the use of a QEF minimizer to restore sharp features and extract an optimal mesh.
-Additionally, while the authors describe only using this processing to position vertices, it can also be used to calculate smooth normals, blend colors and materials and more.
-The normals in the above screenshot were calculated by blending face normals, and they're far smoother than anything that can be calculated by calculating gradients.
+Additionally, the authors describe only processing to position vertices, but it can also be used to calculate smooth normals, blend colors and materials and more.
+The normals in the above milk-like screenshot started off with flat face normals from a cubic mesh.

-Processing is an optional step.
-While dual marching cubes is the base algorithm, it's mixed with the octree traversal stage in (manifold) dual contouring, and as a result the base mesh can calculate and use hermite data to position vertices.
-This would result in a smooth mesh while foregoing processing.
-This would also allow chunk simplification if triangle count is a concern.
+Worth noting is that processing is an optional step.
+While dual marching cubes is the base algorithm, it's mixed with the octree traversal stage in (manifold) dual contouring, and as a result chunks can calculate and use hermite data to position vertices.
+This would result in a smooth mesh while foregoing processing, as well as introduce chunk/octree simplification if triangle count is a concern.

 Lastly, this project can work with either triangles or quads.
-Quads are suggested because they result in far fewer primitives to be processed, but they're toggleable.
+Quads are suggested because they result in far fewer primitives to be processed.

+Here is an optimal mesh using the full technique that would normally appear jagged and deformed:

 ![Ideal Mesh](https://i.imgur.com/Vc2Y2wN.png)